 How to Fix Hotel Website for ADA Compliance

-The Karlin Law Firm has seen a tidal wave of hotel ADA “website” lawsuits.
-This is occuring in the name of private litigants claiming the websites do not provide enough information about “accessible features” of the hotel.
-Unlike other hotel guests who would simply call the hotel to ask about features of the hotel that may not appear on a hotel’s website, these ADA Plaintiffs Sue First and Ask Questions Later.
+The Karlin Law Firm LLP has seen a tidal wave of hotel ADA “website” lawsuits.
+This is occurring in the name of private litigants claiming the websites do not provide enough information about “accessible features” of the hotel.
+Unlike other hotel guests who would simply call the hotel to ask about features of the hotel that may not appear on a hotel’s website, these ADA plaintiffs sue first and ask questions later.

-To help avoid these new content driven Hotel ADA lawsuits, the Accessible Features of the Hotel and guest rooms should be described on the “front end” of the website, e.g. the home page, and also each subpage that deals with the features of the hotel, and sub-page that describes the types of accessible rooms.
-By contrast, making the description of each the accessible rooms visible only at the point of booking, after the potential guest enters the date of stay, is not enough according to these lawsuits.
+To help avoid these new content-driven hotel ADA lawsuits, the accessible features of the hotel and guest rooms should be described on the “front end” of the website, e.g. the home page, and also each subpage that deals with the features of the hotel, and sub-page that describes the types of accessible rooms.
+By contrast, making the description of each of the accessible rooms visible only at the point of booking, after the potential guest enters the date of stay, is not enough according to these lawsuits.

-Because these Hotel ADA Website lawsuits are content driven, the hotel operations manager will often play a role in providing the descriptions of the accessible features of the hotel and of the accessible rooms, working together with hotel’s webmaster to implement this.
-Before and after completion of the revised website, it is always a good idea to have the website reviewed by an experienced attorney knowledgeable about ADA hotel website content.
-The Karlin Law Firm is one of only a handful of attorneys in the United States that have any knowledge in this area of the law.
+Because these hotel ADA website lawsuits are content-driven, the hotel operations manager will often play a role in providing the descriptions of the accessible features of the hotel and of the accessible rooms, working together with the hotel’s webmaster to implement this.
+Before and after the completion of the revised website, it is always a good idea to have the website reviewed by an experienced attorney knowledgeable about ADA hotel website content.
+Karlin is one of only a handful of attorneys in the United States that have any knowledge in this area of the law.

-These new Hotel ADA Website lawsuits rely on an obscure and rather vague reference in a Department of Justice guideline that stated that hotels should describe their websites the accessible features of the hotel and hotel rooms.
-From that simple suggestion, a cottage industry of Hotel ADA lawsuits has been born.
+These new hotel ADA website lawsuits rely on an obscure and rather vague reference in a Department of Justice guideline that stated that hotels should describe in their websites the accessible features of the hotel and hotel rooms.
+From that simple suggestion, a cottage industry of hotel ADA lawsuits has been born.

-As in any litigation, there are legitimate well-founded ADA cases filed ADA Plaintiffs and by their lawyers, there are questionable ADA claims, and there are abusive ADA lawsuits that should never have been filed.
+As in any litigation, there are legitimate well-founded ADA cases filed by ADA plaintiffs and by their lawyers, but there are also questionable ADA claims and abusive ADA lawsuits that should never have been filed.

-Hotel ADA and Website Cases, and general ADA Website Cases the Karlin Law Firm has handled and resolved for our clients, include cases filed by ADA lawyers, ADA law firms and their attorneys, Joseph R. Manning Jr., Michael J. Manning, Craig Cote, Babak Hashemi, Peter Kristofer Strojnik, Pacific Trial Attorneys, Scott Ferrell, Beverley Hills Trial Attorneys, Azar Mouzari, and Scott J. Ferrell, Custodio & Dubey, Vineet Dubey, Miguel Custodio, Jr., and Plaintiffs including Poupak Barekat, Dona Dugo, Perla Mageno, James Rutherford, and Patricia Filardi, Theresa Brooke, Pamela Hill, and Perla Mageno.
+The hotel ADA website cases and general ADA website cases that The Karlin Law Firm LLP has handled and resolved for our clients include cases filed by ADA lawyers, ADA law firms and their attorneys, Joseph R. Manning Jr., Michael J. Manning, Craig Cote, Babak Hashemi, Peter Kristofer Strojnik, Pacific Trial Attorneys, Scott Ferrell, Beverley Hills Trial Attorneys, Azar Mouzari, and Scott J. Ferrell, Custodio & Dubey, Vineet Dubey, Miguel Custodio, Jr., and plaintiffs including Poupak Barekat, Dona Dugo, Perla Mageno, James Rutherford, and Patricia Filardi, Theresa Brooke, Pamela Hill, and Perla Mageno.

-Contact the Karlin Law Firm for defense of these ADA Website Lawsuits.
+Contact The Karlin Law Firm LLP for defense of these ADA website lawsuits.